I made my radio debut, along with my lovely Mum, on Monday 17th December 2018. The opportunity was completely unexpected and here is how it happened:

 On Friday, the phone rang.
 It was a private number so I ignored it.
 Private numbers mean PPI or ‘our records show you have been involved in a car accident’.
 If it was important, they’d leave a message.

 A few minutes later, a message was left.
 I listened.
 It was Rav Sanghera, a producer with BBC Radio Sheffield.
-He had found my blog on David and Donetta about moving to Doncaster and thought I would be a good interviewee for the Monday show, which was about people migrating to South Yorkshire.
+He had found my blog on David and Donetta (now removed) about moving to Doncaster and thought I would be a good interviewee for the Monday show, which was about people migrating to South Yorkshire.
 I googled the details, and ascertained that Rav was a real person, with a real job.
 I rang back.

 A book was being published about refugees who had moved to Sheffield.
 The radio station wanted to interview other people who had moved nearby, for less harrowing reasons.
 I had a chat with Rav about how great Doncaster was to live in, and mentioned that my parents moved with me.
 For those that don’t know, I have Crohn’s Disease and my parents take care of me when I have a relapse.